Hybanos/TOP25-GEMM/report/report.typ

 Note that the value of `10` for our block size is set experimentally.
 In fact, System B has better results with a block size of `16`, due to the bigger caches.

-This optimization also has the benefit of increasing the scalability of the algorithm, going up to a 3.75 times speedup with 4 cores compared to 1 (see #link(<conc>, "the conclusion") for graphs).
+This optimization also has the benefit of increasing the scalability of the algorithm, going up to a 3.75 times speedup on 4 cores (see #link(<conc>, "the conclusion") for graphs).

+#pagebreak()
 <conc>
 = Conclusion

+To conclude, let's compare all of our optimizations:

+#figure(
+    grid(
+        columns: 2,
+        gutter: 1%,
+        image("img/combined_strong_scaling.png"),
+        image("img/combined_weak_scaling.png"),
+    ),
+    caption: "Combined strong and weak scaling of all states of the code."
+)

+Overall, the code went from 17 seconds to about 4.2.
+This represents about a 4x speedup.
+The number of L1 cache loads is halved, and LLC loads are divided by more than 800.
+As we can see from the figure above, the scalability of the code also improves, probably due to a more efficient use of all cache levels, especially those private to each core.

 == Just for fun

+Here's what happens when we use both E-cores and P-cores on System B:

+#figure(
+    grid(
+        columns: 2,
+        gutter: 1%,
+        image("img/gj_intel_strong_scaling.png"),
+        image("img/gj_intel_weak_scaling.png"),
+    ),
+    caption: "I'm buying AMD next time :/"
+)

+Here, cores 1-6 are P-cores, and 7-14 are E-cores.

+With some tweaking of the algorithm, and a better spreading of tasks on all types of cores, it would be possible to greatly increase the speedup of the algorithm.
+In fact, other benchmarks run on this system show that E-cores represent about 40% of all GFlops of the CPU.
+Unfortunalty, enabling this extra performance would take too much time, and woudln't be worth the effort as most compute-focused CPUs don't have such a heterogeneous architecture.